Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The difference between a rock hammer and a brick hammer is that a rock hammer is for geological fieldwork, whereas a brick hammer is typically used in construction for brick or stone jobs.
-There are a variety of different rock hammers, but a brick hammer refers to a specific hammer type.
+There are various rock hammers, but a brick hammer refers to a specific hammer type.

-Read on to learn more about when to use a rock or brick hammer and how to find the best hammer for you, as well as the different types of rock and brick hammers available and what they are best used for.
+Read on to learn more about when to use a rock or brick hammer, how to find the best hammer for you, the different types of rock and brick hammers available, and what they are best used for.

-If you are interested in checking out the best hammers for rockhounding you can find them by clicking here (Amazon link).
+If you want to check out the best rock-hounding hammers, you can find them here (Amazon link).

 What is a Rock Hammer?

-Different hammers work better with different types of rock, so you should choose the right hammer for the rock you intend to work with and your intended purpose.
+Different hammers work better with different rock types, so you should choose the right hammer for the rock you intend to work with and your intended purpose.

 For example, if you are looking to work around fossils and sedimentary rock, then a chisel edge is better, but if you are working to break up tough, metamorphic rock, a crack hammer is much better suited.